 Miscellaneous leave (sick, personal, funeral, emergency)

-In case of absence for illness, the resident must call the Program Coordinator, or her appointed designee.
-Residents should also notify the appropriate coordinator or senior resident for rotations at HCMC or external clinics.
+In case of absence for illness, the resident must call the Program Coordinator, or their appointed designee as noted on the voicemail.
+Residents should also notify the appropriate coordinator or senior resident for their rotation.